Code-Institute-Submissions/Mass_Ctrlr/README.md

 ### Current Features

-- Navigation bar:
+- Navigation bar (on all pages):
     - an easy way to navigate through the website to specific sections of the website.
     - fixed top so that navigation links are always accessible to the user.
     - it is fully responsive and it collapses to navbar-toggler-icon (hamburger menu) on medium and small devices.
+    - the navigation bar is fixed to the top so that the user can easily find navigation links at any section of the web page.
 - Footer bar – external links and easy link to ‘Get in touch’ page.
+    - Links to social media and music pages for the band to generate more followers
     - The footer is consistent across all pages of the site and clearly allow the user to access the band’s music and social media pages which open in a new web page.
-    - o	The footer also reminds the user that they can get in touch with the band about bookings which is a link to the contact form of the page (opens in same window as not an external link).
+    - The footer also reminds the user that they can get in touch with the band about bookings which is a link to the contact form of the page (opens in same window as not an external link).
+    - The footer's layout is responsive in design with
 - Responsive
     - Drop-down navbar on medium and small devices.
-    - Size and layout differences to be more aesthetically pleasing on medium and small devices.
+    - Size and layout differences to be more aesthetically pleasing on medium and small devices, which is discussed in the specific pages below.
+- Home page
+    - The home page features a hero image of the band at a past live performance.
+This immediately gives the user an idea of who the band are.
+The picture also fits in well with the color scheme of the website.
+    - There is a desciption of the band's history and the musical influences of each band member to allow the user to 'get to know' the band.
+    - As the band's single is spoken about, there is also a link inviting the user to navigate to the music page to find out more about the music and future performances.
+    - There are also images at the bottom of the home page to allow the user to identify the individual band members.
+This is hidden on smaller devices to avoid the page looking too cluttered.
+- Music page
+    - The music page is split into 2 sections: music news for the band's releases and gig news for information about current/upcoming gigs.
+        - The music news section informs the user of the latest singe, provides links to the single on the band's Spotify and Apple music pages.
+        - The music news section also has an embedded apple music player to allow users to listen to the current single without having to use the external links.
+        - In the gig news section currently due to the band not having performances booked due to the lockdown situation, the site offers videos from the band's social media pages from past gigs to give the user more opportunities to hear the band's music, get to know their live style and it also provides another opportunity to access the band's social media pages..
+            - On the larger screens all 3 videos are shown inline.
+            - On the medium screens only 2 videos are shown inline.
+            - On mobile devices 2 videos are visiable in block.
+- Gallery page
+    - The gallery page shows various images of the band throughout their history.
+The gallery page is responsive to show 4 columns of pictures on the larger screens, 3 columns on medium screens and 2 columns on smaller screens.
-- Contact information
+- Contact page
     - Contact form allows users to contact the band for more information and for bookings.
+    - The form has labels that are hidden but are still readable for screen readers.
+    - The contact form is responsive to be reduced in size for small devices.

 ### Future Implemenatation